about Yachtsnet online yacht brokerage

 Left: The 'A' layout has a dinette which converts to a double berth to port, and is identical to the 'B' to starboard.
 We have no photo of the 'C' layout, but this was similar to the 'A', except that the galley was aft, with a seat forward to starboard.
 This resulted in the loss of the starboard quarterberth, making this a four-berth layout.

-The photo at left also illustrates one of the recurrent (though minor) problems with all early Westerlys - that the foam-backed vinyl headlining becomes detached from the ceiling.
-It is difficult to stick it back sucessfully, and the best solution (apart from complete removal and replacement) tends to be to use thin battens to retain it, as in the photo above
+Some of the photos here also illustrate one of the recurrent (though minor) problems with all early Westerlys - that the foam-backed vinyl headlining becomes detached from the ceiling and droops.
+It is difficult to stick it back sucessfully, and the best "quick cheap fix" solution (apart from complete removal and replacement) tends to be to use thin battens to retain it, as in the photo above.

 One of the two commonly known structural problems with Westerly Centaurs is that prolonged and repeated drying out, particularly on sand or mud, placed excess sideways "splaying" pressure on the keels.
-The problem is totally curable by adding reinforcing layers of GRP to the interior of the keel roots.
+The problem is totally curable by adding reinforcing layers of GRP to the interior of the keel roots and rebedding the keels.
 The other problem, which generally only affected some early boats, was that the shroud attachment points on the coachroof were fitted above a portlight and inadequately tied in to the hull/deck structure.

 There were a number of minor variations between Centaurs built in different years - for example Centaurs built up to the mid-70s had unsupported spade rudders, whilst later boats had half skegs (photos left and above).